ADMISSION OF CLASSIFIED STUDENTS

 Transfer applicants are those currently or previously enrolled at a college or university other than UH Manoa.
-Transfer applicants include those who previously attended UH Manoa and subsequent to their UH Manoa attendance enrolled at another UH college, university, or UH Manoa.
 To obtain an application form, refer to “Application Procedures” within this section of the Catalog.

-Applicants who have earned at least 24 semester credit hours of work or completed 12 transferable credits and have at least 12 credits in progress in courses comparable to UH Manoa offerings at a regionally accredited U.S. college or university must submit an application and have each postsecondary institution previously attended send an official transcript (including withdrawals, courses taken, and grades received) directly to the Office of Admissions.
+Applicants who have earned at least 24 semester credit hours of work in courses comparable to UH Manoa offerings at a regionally accredited U.S. college or university must submit an application and have each postsecondary institution previously attended send an official transcript (including withdrawals, courses taken, and grades received) directly to the Admissions and Records Office.
 Unofficial transcripts, hand-carried transcripts, faxed transcripts, and student copies of transcripts or grade reports will not be accepted.

 Transfer applicants are expected to present a satisfactory academic record in courses comparable to UH Manoa offerings.
 Nonresident candidates must present a better than average record.
 The number of nonresidents admitted is limited by Board of Regents policy.

-Applicants enrolled at another college or university must have a final transcript submitted to the Office of Admissions at the end of the current term.
+Applicants enrolled at another college or university must have a final transcript submitted to the Admissions and Records Office at the end of the current term.
 Until this is received, any acceptance is provisional.
 Failure either to submit the transcript within a reasonable time or to complete the semester’s work satisfactorily will result in denial of admission or, in the case of registered students, cancellation of registration.